 Sacred Mountain Ministries offers a number of retreats and workshops for churches, clergy, and other groups who seek spiritual growth and wholeness.
-Retreats range in length from one day to a full weekend or several days.
+Retreats range in length from one day to a full weekend.
 In addition to providing retreat content, services may include participation in planning meetings, suggestions and/or leadership for worship experiences, suggestions for community-building and free time activities, provision of spiritual direction for attendees, and altar design, if desired.
 Information about some of the retreat topics offered is included below.
 In addition, Sue is happy to work with your church or group to create a customized retreat that is tailored to meet your needs.
 Fees vary, and a number of payment options are available.

 Steeped in the history of the church, visio divina, or “divine seeing,” is a way of looking contemplatively at art, icons or photographs and discovering God’s message in and through the images.
 This retreat explores a variety of images and the many ways in which we can use these images to enhance our spiritual practice.